 - Rent declined marginally at 1.2 percent, landing at $25.46.

-- 7 million square feet of new product is projected to deliver by Q4 2017; 73.0 percent of this product … Read More
+- 7 million square feet of new product is projected to deliver by Q4 2017; 73.0 percent … Read More

 JLL’s Tom Hooper and Bo Tyler Land on the Nashville Business Journal’s 2017 Commercial Power Leaders List

 On May 20th, 2017, the Nashville Business Journal unveiled its annual 2017 Commercial Real Estate Power Leaders List, comprised of 50 top finalists in architecture, engineering, construction, professional services, and property and facilities, as well as brokerage firms, developers, executives and Rising Stars.
-Two of JLL Nashville’s finest, Managing Directors Tom Hooper and Bo Tyler, were featured on… Read More
+Two of JLL Nashville’s finest, Managing Directors Tom Hooper and Bo Tyler,… Read More

 Nashville is challenging historic trends in supply and demand and the effects on rent.
 Supply is outpacing demand, yet rent continues to grow.
 Between Q4 2016 and Q1 2017, total vacancy increased 192 basis points, respectively from 6.2 percent to 8.1 percent.
 Nonetheless, direct average asking rent in 2017 increased 218 basis points, respectively from $23.59 to $25.78.
-Vacancy most sharply increased in suburban product, at 39 percent, and rent also grew the strongest… Read More
+Vacancy most sharply increased in suburban product, at 39 percent, and rent also… Read More

 Since 2010, vacancy has continued to drop.
 This quarter is no different and sets the tone for another year of high demand in Nashville.
 Leasing activity is highest in the Southeast submarket and picking up in the submarkets closest to the core.
 While pre-leasing on new construction has slowed, industrial demand remains strong.